James Dean: Youth culture and music

 As rock and roll became a revolutionary force that affected the culture of countries around the world, Dean acquired a mythic status that cemented his place as a rock and roll icon.
-Dean himself listened to music ranging from African tribal music to the modern classical music of Stravinsky and Bartók, as well as to contemporary singers such as Frank Sinatra.
-While the magnetism and charisma manifested by Dean onscreen appealed to people of all ages and sexuality, his persona of youthful rebellion provided a template for succeeding generations of youth to model themselves on.
+Dean himself listened to music ranging from African tribal music to the modern classical music of Stravinsky as well as to contemporary singers such as Frank Sinatra and Bartók.
+While the magnetism and charisma manifested by Dean onscreen appealed to people of all ages and sexes, his persona of youthful rebellion provided a template for succeeding generations of youth to model themselves on.

 In his book, The Origins of Cool in Postwar America, Joel Dinerstein describes how Dean and Marlon Brando eroticized the rebel archetype in film, and how Elvis Presley, following their lead, did the same in music.
 Dinerstein details the dynamics of this eroticization and its effect on teenage girls with few sexual outlets.
 Presley said in a 1956 interview with Lloyd Shearer for Parade magazine, "I've made a study of Marlon Brando.
 And I've made a study of poor Jimmy Dean.
 I've made a study of myself, and I know why girls, at least the young 'uns, go for us.
 We're sullen, we're broodin', we're something of a menace.
 I don't understand it exactly, but that's what the girls like in men.
 I don't know anything about Hollywood, but I know you can't be sexy if you smile.
 You can't be a rebel if you grin."

 Dean and Presley have often been represented in academic literature and in journalism as embodying the frustration felt by young white Americans with the values of their parents, and depicted as avatars of the youthful unrest endemic to rock and roll style and attitude.
 The rock historian Greil Marcus characterized them as symbols of tribal teenage identity, which provided an image that young people in the 1950s could relate to and imitate.
 In the book Lonely Places, Dangerous Ground: Nicholas Ray in American Cinema, Paul Anthony Johnson wrote that Dean's acting in Rebel Without a Cause provided a "performance model for Presley, Buddy Holly, and Bob Dylan, all of whom borrowed elements of Dean's performance in their own carefully constructed star personas".
 Frascella and Weisel wrote, "As rock music became the defining expression of youth in the 1960s, the influence of Rebel was conveyed to a new generation."